Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Introduction

-Problem \eqref{pro:1} is arguably the most basic optimization problem, which nevertheless arises in many applications in machine learning and statistics \citep{ShalevShwartz2009Understanding, Bubeck2015Convex, Bottou2018Optimization, Lan2020First}.
+Problem \eqref{pro:1} is arguably the most basic optimization problem, which~nevertheless arises in many applications in machine learning and statistics \citep{ShalevShwartz2009Understanding, Bubeck2015Convex, Bottou2018Optimization, Lan2020First}.
 There is a plethora of methods for solving \eqref{pro:1}, and each (type of) method has its own benefits under favorable settings.
 This paper particularly focuses on solving \eqref{pro:1} via second-order methods, where a (approximated) Hessian matrix is involved in the scheme.
-Consider vanilla Newton's iteration of the form
+Consider the classical Newton's method of the form

-where $\nabla f_t = \nabla f(\xb_t)$, $\Hb_t = \Hb(\xb_t)$, and $\alpha_t$ is selected by passing a line search condition.
-Classical results indicate that Newton's method in \eqref{equ:Newton} enjoys a global $Q$-linear convergence in function value $f(\xb_t)-f(\tx)$; and a local $Q$-quadratic convergence in iterate $\|\xb_t-\tx\|$.
+where $\nabla f_t = \nabla f(\xb_t)$, $\Hb_t = \Hb(\xb_t)$, and $\mu_t$ is selected by passing a line search condition.
+Classical results indicate that Newton's method in \eqref{equ:Newton} \mbox{exploits}~a~global $Q$-linear convergence in the error of function value $f(\xb_t)-f(\tx)$; and a local $Q$-quadratic convergence in the iterate error $\|\xb_t-\tx\|$.
 More precisely, Newton's method has two phases, separated by a neighborhood

-When $\xb_t\not\in \N_\nu$, the iteration is in the \textit{damped Newton phase}, where the objective $f(\xb_t)$ is decreased by at least a fixed amount in each iteration, and converges linearly.
+When $\xb_t\not\in \N_\nu$, \eqref{equ:Newton} is in the \textit{damped Newton phase}, where the objective $f(\xb_t)$ is decreased by at least a fixed amount in each iteration, and converges linearly.
 In this phase, $\|\xb_t-\tx\|$ may converge slowly (e.g., it provably converges $R$-linearly using the fact that $\|\xb_t-\tx\|^2\leq 2/\lambda_{\min}(f(\xb_t)-f(\tx))$).
-When $\xb_t\in \N_\nu$, the iteration transits to the \textit{quadratically convergent phase}, where the unit stepsize is accepted and $\|\xb_t-\xb^\star\|$ converges quadratically.
+When $\xb_t\in \N_\nu$, \eqref{equ:Newton} transits to the \textit{quadratically convergent phase}, where the unit stepsize is accepted and $\|\xb_t-\xb^\star\|$ converges quadratically.
 See \cite[Section 9.5]{Boyd2004Convex} for the analysis.
-Compared to first-order methods, although second-order methods often~enjoy a faster convergence rate and behave more robustly to tuning parameters, they hinge on a high computational cost of forming the exact Hessian matrix $\Hb_t$ at each iteration.
-To resolve such a computational bottleneck, which is particularly pressing in large-scale data applications, a variety of deterministic and stochastic methods have been proposed for constructing different approximations~of~the~Hessian.
+Compared to first-order methods, although second-order methods often exploit a faster convergence rate and behave more robustly to tuning parameters, they hinge on a high computational cost of forming the exact Hessian matrix $\Hb_t$ at each step.
+To resolve such a computational bottleneck, which is particularly pressing in large-scale data applications,~a variety of~deterministic and stochastic methods have been proposed for constructing different alternatives of the Hessian matrix.